foxydot/infinitive.com/wp-content/plugins/slidedeck2-personal/readme.txt

 == Changelog ==
+= 2.3.5 =
+* Fixed an issue when the user agent server variable is not set.
+* Reporter Lens: Improved the reliability of and Lazy Loading when using crossfade.
+* Fixed a potential file inclusion vulnerability reported by one of our users.
+* Custom image slides from the media library now automatically fill the title/caption fields.
+* Added the ability to filter the admin roles for SlideDeck with: `add_filter( 'slidedeck_roles', 'function' );`

 = 2.3.4 =
 * Updated Half-Moon Lens linking within Iframe and RESS modes
 * Re-introduced the start slide option for Custom Content sources